Guide to Hillsborough County RIDR Program

 This Florida diversion program works by imposing enhanced sanctions for first-time DUI offenders in exchange for reducing the charge and avoiding a conviction.
 Generally, you will be sentenced to many of the penalties that DUI sentences carry.
 However, by proactively engaging in the process you can avoid a DUI conviction.

 Benefits of the RIDR Program

 The criminal justice system has been using diversion programs to rehabilitate criminal offenses for years.
 But programs such as Adult Pre-Arrest Diversion (APAD) and the Misdemeanor Intervention Program (MIP) specifically excluded DUI charges.
 Essentially, diversion programs allow for the resolution of criminal cases in a way that avoids a conviction and reduces the charge.

 A Florida diversion program like RIDR is an alternative route that targets behavior that caused the criminal act.
 The RIDR program imposes conditions like ignition interlocks, DUI school and community service, designed to make drivers think twice about ever drinking and driving again.

 Clearing DUI Charges

-This DUI diversion program replaces the typical charges against a DUI conviction so that first-time offenders don’t have a criminal record, which can be severely damaging to your everyday life.
-DUI criminal charges can lead to the loss of your job, difficulty in obtaining a new job, and can even cause disputes regarding adequate child care.
-The benefit of this program in waiving criminal charges helps to negate these problems from ever arising.
+This DUI diversion program allows resolution of the charges as a Reckless Driving with a Withhold of Adjudication for first-time offenders.
+This is a huge benefit because you won’t have a criminal conviction, which can be severely damaging to your everyday life.
+DUI criminal charges can lead to the loss of your job, difficulty in obtaining a new job, and can even cause disputes regarding adequate childcare.

 Do I Qualify for RIDR?